AidenEscamilla/NaturalLanguagePortfolio/README.md

 Function and comment writing were good reviews for me.
 Proper implementation of input checking was a nice review.
 Dynamic variables seem very powerful yet I find myself defining them at the start of most functions anyway.
 I did learn the scope of python a lot more and that really helped.

 You can see the homework [here](TextProcessing/Homework1_aae180003.py)

+## Python Guessing Game Homework 2

+This program takes in a txt, cleans up the data, calculates the number of tokens, unique tokens, and lexical diversity in such txt file.

+To Run: download the .py and the data file and run in command line with the command 'python Homework2_aae180003.py anat19.txt'.

+After cleaning up the input text and getting a set of unique lemmas the program uses nltk to categorize the parts of speech.
+The program then calculates and prints the top 50 nouns and enters into a word guessing game.
+It's basically a customized hangman game.(you might have to downlaod certain nltk packages to run the code)

+You can see the homework [here](GuessingGame/Homework2_aae180003.py)